tocco/tocco-client/packages/core/app-extensions/README.md

 An abstraction to handle errors with multiple handlers such as remote logging.

+When using the `ErrorBoundary` the `errorLogging` should be added to the store.

 See the corresponding [story](src/errorLogging/errorLogging.stories.mdx) for more details.

 ## externalEvents